 Since 2012, I have been an assistant professor in the Faculty of Divinity at Trinity College in the University of Toronto.
 I also hold a “status-only” associate professorship at Toronto’s Centre for Medieval Studies.

-Previously, I was a research fellow at St. John’s College, Cambridge (2006–2010), and the Centre for Medieval Studies in the University of Toronto (2010–2011).
+Previously, I was a research fellow at St. John’s College, Cambridge (2006–2010), and the SSHRC post-doctoral fellow at the Centre for Medieval Studies in the University of Toronto (2010–2011).
 I hold degrees in Music (AB, Harvard, 2001), Medieval History (MPhil, Cambridge, 2003), and History (PhD, Cambridge, 2009).
 I was also a choral scholar at King’s College, Cambridge (2001–2004), which was an education in itself.

 I teach courses for Anglican seminarians (History of Christianity II: 843–1648; The Book of Common Prayer), for first-year undergraduates (The Age of Love: An Invitation to Medieval Culture; Boethius’s Consolation of Philosophy), and graduate students (Advanced Topics in Medieval Liturgy; Amalarius and the Medieval Liturgy).

 My research focus is the liturgy of the early medieval Church, especially the Divine Office, and especially in Anglo-Saxon England.
 (My 2014 book on that subject can be previewed here.)
 Among other smaller projects, I am currently working on the first complete edition of the eleventh-century marginal additions to the “Old English Bede,” Cambridge, Corpus Christi College, MS 41, which will eventually appear as a volume in the historic main series of the Henry Bradshaw Society.

 In addition to medieval liturgy, I am also interested in post-Reformation Anglican liturgy and piety, especially the Book of Common Prayer.